 Simply put, no. It’s important to understand the mechanics of how another person can damage your credit rating to ensure it never happens to you.
 A person sharing your finances for a period of time doesn’t mean they automatically become “a part” of your file.

-Rather, when you apply for a loan or finance, a mortgage or any sort of financial check, you will subject to an in-depth review of your financial history.
-As that is checked, there will be a note on the section where you shared your finances with the person in question, indicating that there is a “connected” credit file.
+Rather, when you apply for a loan or finance, a mortgage or any financial check, you will be subject to an in-depth review of your financial history.
+As that is checked, there will be a note on the section where you shared your finances with the person in question, indicating a “connected” credit file.
 Depending on the nature of the loan or financing you’re looking for, a lender can check this file as a part of their enquiries.
 They can then see the information that is flagged, such as outstanding debts.